goarray/PlanetBiomGenerator/Readme.md

 ### 3. Install the Generated Biomes

-- Move the generated 'plugin' folder into your Starfield directory: Starfield/Data/planetdata/biomemaps/`[yourpluginname.esm or .esp]/`
+- Move the generated 'plugin' folder into your plugins directory: /Data/planetdata/biomemaps/`[yourpluginname.esm or .esp]/`

 - Each .biom will now be recognized by the game when loading the corresponding planet.